List of Tracy Beaker Returns characters

 This is a list of characters that were introduced in CBBC's Tracy Beaker Returns.
 The series is based on The Story of Tracy Beaker by Jacqueline Wilson.
-It ran on for three series from 2010 to 2012.
-The series follows The Story of Tracy Beaker that ran for five series from 2002 to 2005 and it is followed by The Dumping Ground that has aired since 2013.
+It ran for three seasons from 2010 to 2012.
+The series follows The Story of Tracy Beaker that ran for five seasons from 2002 to 2005 and it is followed by The Dumping Ground that has aired since 2013.
 Connor Byrne has played the role of Mike Milligan for all three programmes although he left in the seventh series to live with his family in Ireland.
 Dani Harmer and Lisa Coleman reprised their roles as Tracy Beaker and Cam Lawson for Tracy Beaker Returns.

 Main characters

 Gina Conway

 Gina Conway, played by Kay Purcell, is a careworker at Elm Tree House in Tracy Beaker Returns and the first series of The Dumping Ground.
 She first appeared on 8 January 2010, the start of Tracy Beaker Returns, and continued appearing until 15 March 2013, the final episode in series 1 of The Dumping Ground.

 Gina is of Jamaican descent with black and highlighted hair.
 She is kind and a great house mother to the children.
 Gina is very clever towards the children and the residents seem to respect her.
-She is able to control the children without them resenting her interventions, however the children sometimes see her as loud and brash when she is angry.
-But sometimes that is the only way to get them to listen too her.
+She is able to control the children without them resenting her interventions; however, the children sometimes see her as loud and brash when she is angry.
+Sometimes, that is the only way to get them to listen to her.

 Gina first encounters Tracy Beaker (Dani Harmer) when she opens the door to her after Tracy arrives at the Dumping Ground.
 Not really understanding who Tracy is, Gina tells Tracy that Mike Milligan (Connor Bryne) has gone out somewhere.
 Gina is sympathetic and lets Tracy in as it is pouring with rain outside.
 The kids at the Dumping Ground recognise Tracy from a television broadcast and Tracy gives a copy of her signed autobiography to Gina for 99p less.
 Gina allows Tracy to tuck all the kids into their beds.
 When Tracy finally talks to Mike, he accidentally lets slip to Gina that Tracy was arrested for using Cam Lawson (Lisa Coleman)'s credit card.
 Gina is angry because she let Tracy put the kids to bed.
 Gina does not warm to Tracy at first, but grows to adore her and usually stand up for her.
-Gina then encounters trouble with one of the older children, Sapphire Fox (Saffron Coomber) when she doesn't allow her to go with her father on his tour, but that was for safety reasons.
+Gina then encounters trouble with one of the older children, Sapphire Fox (Saffron Coomber) when she does not allow her to go with her father on his tour, but that was for safety reasons.
 Gina is strict but cares very much about the kids.